-Working capital, defined here as the difference between current assets and current liabilities, decreased to \$19,065,974 as at December 31, 2024 from \$30,337,631 as at December 31, 2023 as the Company's long-term investments in GICs with maturities of greater than one year increased to \$10,103,571 at December 31, 2024 from \$2,500,000 at December 31, 2023.
+Working capital, defined here as the difference between current assets and current liabilities, increased to \$22,795,461 as at March 31, 2025 from \$19,065,974 as at December 31, 2024 as a result of an increase in trade accounts receivable from the increase in sales for the period as well as an increase in short-term investments with a greater proportion of the Company's GICs maturing within one year as compared to December 31, 2024.
 The Company actively manages the tenor of its GIC investments in order to maximize interest income over the short-term and long-term while maintaining the liquidity necessary to meet its operating, investing, and financing needs.
-The Company's cash and short-term investments, trade receivables and inventory also decreased from December 31, 2023 to December 31, 2024.
-Cash and short term investments of \$15,940,971 accounted for 84% of working capital as at December 31, 2024 as compared with cash and short-term investments of \$26,187,011 accounting for 86% of working capital as at December 31, 2023.
+Cash and short term investments of \$17,401,557 accounted for 76% of working capital as at March 31, 2025 as compared with cash and short-term investments of \$15,940,971 accounting for 84% of working capital as at December 31, 2024.
 The Company has sufficient cash and working capital to maintain its operating activities and to fund its planned growth and development activities.